Allstate Sugar Bowl Basketball

 Allstate Sugar Bowl Basketball History

-Allstate Sugar Bowl National Prep ClassicThe Allstate Sugar Bowl sponsored the fifth annual Allstate Sugar Bowl National Prep Classic at the Alario Center from Jan.
-7-10, 2015.
+Allstate Sugar Bowl National Prep ClassicThe Allstate Sugar Bowl will sponsor the sixth annual Allstate Sugar Bowl National Prep Classic at the Alario Center from Jan.
+6-8, 2016.
+Full barckets will be posted when available.

 In the 2015 boys' title match, two-time defending national champion Montverde Academy from Florida defeated two-time defending tournament champion Riverside Academy, 92-75.
 Defending girls' champion Salmen High School from Slidell, La., earned its second title by delivering the first loss of the season to a strong Warren Easton High squad, 56-44.